lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In this case, you can "lift up" dependencies from projects and share them across the whole code base.
 One version of a given dependency for all the projects.
 Some [tools](https://github.com/bazelbuild/rules_jvm_external) work like this by default.
-I would argue they're "right" this is a better default for dependencies.
+I would argue that they're "right" – this is a better default for dependencies.

-With this constraint in place, dependencies versions literally can't diverge.
+With this constraint in place, dependency versions literally can't diverge.

-It's also true of languages versions.
+It's also true of language versions.
 For example, say your build tools only support Java 17, then all the Java projects will support Java 17.
 Yes, it's that simple.

 This idea is often met with some resistance by developers because they find the constraint too strong.
-In practice, I haven't met any strong arguments in favour of multiple versions of the same language.
+In practice, I haven't met any strong argument in favour of multiple versions of the same language.
 There may be some exceptions for dependencies.

-This one version approach even more interesting with internal dependencies.
-In a polyrepo setup, internal libraries must be treated like they were a public library.
+This one-version approach is even more interesting with internal dependencies.
+In a polyrepo setup, internal libraries must be treated as if they were a public library.
 They need a release cycle.

-In a monorepo setup, you can have keep the whole company on the latest and only version of a given internal library.
+In a monorepo setup, you can have the whole company on the latest and only version of a given internal library.

 This constraint ensures that whoever changes the API of an internal library is